 Because we operate in various regions in the world, we conduct a portion of our business in currencies other than the U.S. dollar (primarily with respect to Helix Well Ops (U.K.) Limited ("WOUK")).
 The functional currency for WOUK is the applicable local currency (British Pound).
 Results of operations for these subsidiaries are translated into U.S. dollars using average exchange rates during the period.
-Assets and liabilities of these foreign subsidiaries are translated into U.S. dollars using the exchange rate in effect at December 31, 2014 and 2013 and the resulting translation adjustments, which were unrealized gains (losses) of \$(19.5) million and \$5.0 million, respectively, are included in "Accumulated other comprehensive loss" ("Accumulated OCI"), a component of shareholders' equity.
+Assets and liabilities of these foreign subsidiaries are translated into U.S. dollars using translation adjustments, which were unrealized gains (losses) of \$(19.5) million and \$5.0 million, respectively, are included in "Accumulated other comprehensive loss" ("Accumulated OCI"), a component of shareholders' equity.